-If you're over 45 years old, you're even more susceptible to increased blood pressure, body weight, increased (bad) LDL cholesterol, pre-diabetes, type 2 diabetes, and more!
-Elevated blood sugar levels are a cause and contributor to almost every one of these conditions.
+If you're over 45, you're even more susceptible to increased blood pressure, body weight, increased (bad) LDL cholesterol, pre-diabetes, type 2 diabetes, and more!
+Elevated blood sugar levels cause and contribute to almost every one of these conditions.

 Healthy foods can help lower blood sugar levels naturally to help improve these conditions to avoid progressive disease.

 Every recipe in Ovvia's Member's Online Recipe Book now includes more detailed information to help Members efficiently manage all three things your body is sensitive to the value of the food, nutritional content, and the glucose and insulin response:

 A number assigned to carbohydrates indicates how quickly they move from the belly to the bloodstream.
 Or how fast the carb is digested into glucose (blood sugar).
 At a glance, the nutrition facts only tell you the total carbs.
 The GI (Glycemic Index) provides a number that better reveals the value of the food.

 Not all carbohydrates are the same.
 Fast-acting carbs are starches and sugars that aren't healthy because they trigger a quick rise in blood sugar that overwhelms the body.
 Slower carbs are healthier because they provide a more steady conversion to glucose, and the metabolism can better manage the insulin response.

 Shown below: Food For Life's Ezekiel 4:9 Bread GI = 36 for ONE slice.

 Think of the typical speed limit as 55, and know that you want to stay at 55 or lower at all times directionally.
 If you're going to lose weight or manage blood sugar levels for a health condition, consider the "Medium" range as an "exception, only on occasion" range.